Virtual Event, February 1st and 2nd, 2022

-We invite researchers in machine learning and statistics to participate in the NIPS 2017 Workshop on Advances in Approximate Bayesian Inference.
+We invite researchers in machine learning and statistics to participate in the 4th Symposium on Advances in Approximate Bayesian Inference.

 Questions?
 Contact us at email@example.com.